The Low-Down on Interior Design Professional Organizations like ASID, IIDA, IDS, NKBA, and IFDA

 You might also like our breakdown of the most widely respected interior design certifications.

-I would love to hear if you’re a member of any of these organizations and what your experience has been.
-OR, conversely, if you’ve been a member and didn’t find value, I’m all ears!
-I often have designers ask where they should join, and being able to provide specific insights from other designers is always the most helpful.
+We would love to hear if you’re a member of any of these organizations and what your experience has been.
+Conversely, if you’ve been a member and didn’t find value, we’re all ears!
+Interior designers often ask us where they should join, and being able to provide specific insights from other designers is always the most helpful.

-And, if you’re new and just starting your business, be sure to check out our Design Business Foundations Blueprint.
+If you’re new and just starting your interior design business, be sure to check out our Design Business Foundations Blueprint.

 Looking for more?
 Keep reading: